Sheets

 fifo(query)

-Returns the list of postings after applying FIFO (First In, First Out) cost basis logic.
+Returns the list of postings or lots after applying FIFO (First In, First Out) cost basis logic.

 realizedProfitAndLoss(query)